3 Hospitalized Following Suffolk Crash

 No one involved in the accident has been charged and no reason for the crash has been given.
 Considering the late hour of the collision, it is easy to assume that the driver was drunk or drowsy or both.
 It is impossible to speculate because the official investigation has not yet concluded, but many single-vehicle accidents like this one are caused by drunk and drowsy drivers.

 Passengers involved in accidents like this one often face a conundrum: do they shoulder the weight of medical bills and lost wages or file a claim against their friend?
 Unfortunately, this is often perceived as a moral decision.
 There is nothing immoral about seeking compensation for injuries sustained in an accident caused by a negligent driver.
-We encourage the victims to seek the advice of a Virginia car accident lawyer before making their next move.
+That is what car insurance is for.

 Virginia Personal Injury Attorneys

 Car accidents and wrecks, especially those that result in the wrongful death of an innocent victim, are horrific events – and the event is made all the more awful when it turns out that the at-fault driver was driving drunk.
-Virginia wrongful death attorney Richard Serpe represents families who have suffered the loss of a loved one caused by someone else’s negligence.
-If you’ve lost a loved one due to someone else’s negligence, or have been injured, contact us to discuss your rights.
+Virginia personal injury attorney Richard Serpe represents victims and families who have suffered injury caused by someone else’s negligence.
+Contact us to discuss your rights.